For the Two-Year Period

 5. Candidates and elected representatives of our movement are not career politicians and therefore may serve for a maximum of three terms only in a lower house of parliament, and two terms only in an upper house.

 6. We will issue either open tickets or split tickets in preference arrangements with Coalition and Labor parties as befits a centrist party that is not-aligned with either.

 7. We welcome leadership without ego.
 Participants are invited to bring commitment and character, but are requested to leave their political egos at home.

-To build trust amongst participating individuals and organizations in an incremental way over a period of two-years, building up participation in five national Divisions, 151 Federal Electoral Assemblies and a series of Community Conversations and Community Preselections in each electorate, with leadership exercised by a trusted and representative body of people across the country.
+To build trust amongst participating individuals and organizations in an incremental way over a period of two-years, building up participation in six national Divisions, 151 Federal Electoral Assemblies and a series of Community Conversations and Community Preselections in each electorate, with leadership exercised by a trusted and representative body of people across the country.